lmorg/mxtty/README.md

 low and exceptions will crash the terminal (quite deliberately, because I want to see where the application fails).

 Below is a high level TODO list of features and compatibility.
+If an item is ticked but not working as expected, then please raise an issue in Github.

 ### Escape Codes